 Before accessing a motorist's record in IDS, you must obtain a signed IDS consent form from each impaired driving client and maintain the original form on file.
 Links to the IDS consent form are also provided within the IDS application.
 The IDS consent form lists the specific elements that are viewable in IDS and explains the purpose for sharing these details with parties listed on the consent.
 Confidentiality and accountability are further assured within IDS by a required online attestation wherein each user must electronically certify receipt of the motorist's consent.

 The following are some of the functions enabled by IDS:

-- View an impaired driving client’s prior history of participation in the Drinking Driver Program (DDP) and associated referrals to assessment;
+- view an impaired driving client’s prior history of participation in the Impaired Driver Program (IDP) and associated referrals to assessment;

 We look forward to working with you as we standardize our protocols and streamline our information systems to improve education and treatment of impaired driving offenders in New York State and provide more timely information to all stakeholders.
 We are convinced that our efforts will reduce the incidence of impaired driving and improve the safety of our roadways.

 Please view our IDS FAQs page for answers to many of your questions.